Mindfulness – Week 2 – Pt. 1

 And no matter what we will do and how much we change or improve, or relapse or fail, it will always remain true.

-Let’s take a look at a less personal example.
+Let’s have a look at a less personal example.

-When I think of perfect, the first image that comes to my mind is a perfect porcelain vase: with intricate patterns and so much detail that it might overwhelm us, yet no irregularity or mistakes can be found.
+When I think of perfect, the first image that comes to my mind is a perfect porcelain vase: with intricate patterns and so much detail that it might overwhelm us, yet no irregularity or mistakes anywhere to be found.

 But is that vase really perfect?